oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Concealing Claim Names

-SD-JWT ensures that names of claims that are selectively disclosable are always concealed.
+SD-JWT ensures that names of claims that are selectively disclosable are always concealed unless the claim's value is disclosed.
 This prevents an attacker from learning the names of such claims.
 However, the names of the claims that are permanently disclosable are not hidden.
 This includes the keys of objects that themselves are not concealed, but contain concealed claims.
 This limitation